hydpy-dev/OpenDA/demos/openda_projects/EnKF/README.rst

 ---------------------------------------------------

 This example extends the `multiple sequential runs`_ example.
-Now `OpenDA`_ does not only perturb some model properties randomly but does so to improve simulations.
+Now `OpenDA`_ not only perturbs some model properties randomly but also improves simulations.
 There is also a similarity to the `calibration example`_, in so far that both are artificial data experiments.
 In the `calibration example`_, we checked the `DUD`_ algorithm being able to find the `Alpha`_ value we knew to be the "true" one.
 In this example, we instead distort the model state `LZ`_ during a simulation run and check the Ensemble Kalman Filter to adjust another simulation run to this distortion.

 Prepare the artificial data ...........................